 Roosters crow in the dawn, morning, day, and evening for various reasons, some of which are beyond comprehension.
 Having stated that experts have determined the most frequent crow types and their crowing causes:

-Territory marking
+Territory Marking

 Prior to domestication, roosters were widespread across Southeast Asia.
 They were primarily found in thick rainforests with dense foliage providing shelter.
-Due to the dense forest, roosters could not see each other often, and they most likely have to crow to warn others of their presence.
+Due to the dense forest, roosters could not see each other often, and they most likely had to crow to warn others of their presence.
 Chickens have extraordinary hearing.
 They will repeatedly crow to assess if the fellow rooster is moving closer or away.

 Ritual of Mating